csci3155/pppl-lab1/README.md

     Configure > Project Defaults > Project Structure

-Under Project SDK, select an SDK from the list (either 1.7 or 1.8 are fine but not 1.6 or earlier).
+Under Project SDK, select an SDK from the list (Java 1.8 is recommended).
 If there are no listed, you will have to select the directory with your SDK from

     New ...

-On the CU CS Virtual Machine, follow this procedure:

-    New ... > JDK

-And the select the following directory:

-    /usr/lib/jvm/default-java

 Then, again from the splash